ap29600/dama-rs/README.md

         # the command to be executed when the slider is moved.
         # the target value of the slider is available through
         # the environment variable $DAMA_VAL, rounded to an integer.

+# choose between different string values
+Combo :
+    - "echo \"option 1\noption2\noption3\""
+        # a command providing a list of options separated by newlines
+    - "echo option2"
+        # a command providing the option that should be selected
+        # by default.
+If this is not a valid option in the list above,
+        # then nothing will be selected
+    - "notify-send \"$DAMA_VAL\""
+        # the command to be executed on change
 ```

 Or with the json syntax: